Ibarca/Building-My-First-Sales-Forecast-in-Python-with-Prophet/README.md

 The model automatically identifies:

-- Trend
-- Seasonality
+Trend – the long-term direction of the data, whether sales are generally increasing, decreasing, or remaining stable over time.
+Seasonality – recurring patterns that repeat at regular intervals, such as weekly, monthly, or yearly fluctuations.
-- Holiday effects (if provided)
+Holiday effects (if provided) – special events or holidays that can influence demand when provided to the model.
-- Changes in growth patterns
+Trend changes (changepoints) – moments where the growth rate shifts, allowing the model to adapt to changes in business conditions or customer behavior.

-Unlike traditional regression models, Prophet handles much of this complexity behind the scenes.
+Unlike many traditional forecasting methods, where trend and seasonality often need to be modeled manually, Prophet handles much of this complexity automatically.
+This allows analysts to build robust forecasts quickly while still benefiting from sophisticated time-series modeling techniques under the hood.

+At this point, the model has learned from the historical sales data and is ready to generate forecasts for future periods.
 ## Creating Future Predictions

 After training the model, I generated future dates and asked Prophet to make predictions.